8 min readUpdated June 2026

 5. Ochiairo

-Nestled in the mountains of Yugashima, Ochiairo is another of Izu's precious Registered Tangible Cultural Properties.
-Founded in 1874 at the confluence of two rivers, this ryokan was a favored retreat for literary giants like Yasunari Kawabata.
+Set inside the mountains of Yugashima, Ochiairo is another of Izu's precious Registered Tangible Cultural Properties.
+Founded in 1874 at the confluence of two rivers, this ryokan was a favored retreat for literary giants like Yasunari Kawabata, Toson Shimazaki, and Motojiro Kajii across the Meiji, Taisho, and early Showa periods [verified Ochiairo 2026-04-15].
 The entire building, with its intricate wooden transoms, elegant corridors, and 1920s-era details, is a work of art.
 Unlike the coastal ryokans, Ochiairo's appeal is its deep connection to the forest and rivers.
 The sounds of flowing water are a constant companion.
 The ryokan features several beautiful onsen, including a unique cave bath and riverside rotenburo.
 It offers a quieter, more rustic, and deeply historical experience compared to the bustling coastal towns.
 For those interested in Japan's literary history and Meiji-era architecture, Ochiairo is an essential Izu destination.
 It is located in Yugashima, best accessed via Shuzenji Station.

 Price tier: Luxury (¥60,000–¥120,000)